Johan Elmander: Early career

 Elmander was born in Alingsås, Alingsås Municipality.
 He started his career as a striker for Swedish clubs but changed to a centre midfielder Holmalunds IF and Örgryte, before making the move to Dutch club Feyenoord at the age of 18, where he continued to be used as a midfielder.
 Although never a first team regular, he came on as a substitute in the 2002 UEFA Cup Final 3–2 win against Borussia Dortmund.

 Elmander was subsequently put on loan back in Sweden with Djurgården, where he won the double of both Allsvenskan championship and Swedish Cup title in 2002 and Allsvenskan in 2003, however he wasn't awarded a medal as he had played too few matches.
-He debuted for the Swedish national team, in a February 2002 friendly match against Greece.
+He debuted for the Sweden national team, in a February 2002 friendly match against Greece.
 In 2003, he was loaned out to Feyenoord's Dutch league rivals NAC Breda.